 According to The Consumerist, if you’re shopping for Christmas (or Hanukah or Kwanzaa or any other giving occasion) gifts right now, this is a good time to buy toys but not necessarily electronics.
 The logic makes sense.

 With toys, there’s a lead time of several months on orders.
 Retailers had to make their best guess back in the spring about what was going to be hot this year, and sometimes they’re wrong.
 If they underestimate demand, those toys could be in short supply.
 Of course there’ll be something on sale every week for the next four weeks, but chances are the stuff my preschooler really wants won’t get any cheaper from here on out.
 More likely, prices on popular toys will stay steady or go up as Christmas grows closer.

 If you have any doubts about where pricing sits on any given item, you can use The Camelizer to view historical price trends.
-Prices may not do exactly what they did last year, but prices should trend in the same general direction they did last year.
+Prices may not do exactly what they did last year, but overall trends are usually fairly consistent from year to year.